Endoscopic endonasal surgery is the optimal initial treatment for most Craniopharyngiomas

 - Learn more about genomic tumor sequencing

 The best initial treatment for a craniopharyngioma is surgical removal.
-The goal of surgery is to completely remove the tumor while improving vision and brain function and avoiding complications.
-The great majority craniopharyngiomas can be removed by either an endonasal endoscopic approach (through the nose) or a supra-orbital eyebrow craniotomy.
+The goal of surgery is maximal safe tumor removal while improving vision and brain function and avoiding complications.
+If a patient has multiple pituitary hormonal deficiencies before surgery, it is reasonable to try for a more complete tumor removal.
+However, if pituitary function is largely normal, a more conservative surgical removal approach may be recommended in an effort to preserve gland function.
+The great majority craniopharyngiomas can be removed by either an endoscopic endonasal approach (through the nose) or a supra-orbital eyebrow craniotomy.
 Because of their tendency to be adherent to the optic chiasm, other nerves and important blood vessels, a total removal is possible in only 50 – 60% of patients.

 - Radiosurgery (SRS) or Stereotactic Radiotherapy (SRT)